 The Icahn School of Medicine at Mount Sinai/New York Eye and Ear Infirmary houses a distinguished residency training program in otolaryngology.
 As the largest program in the country with six residents per training year, it represents a combination of two previously independent programs with complementary strengths.

-We maintain an internationally recognized, active clinical research program, and you will have access to a large variety of research projects during training.
+Our extensive faculty includes multiple fellowship-trained surgeons in each subspecialty (otology-neurotology, rhinology, facial plastics, head and neck surgery, laryngology, pediatrics, and sleep), many of whom are nationally and internationally renowned experts.
+In addition to traditional surgical techniques, residents are exposed to advanced technology, such as virtual reality and robotics.
+We also maintain an active clinical research program with access to a large variety of research projects during training.
 In fact, the Head and Neck Cancer Research Program is the leading global resource for dormant tumor cell research.